abychat/skyflow-demo/README.md

 2. Enter data in each column.

 3. Click on the Collect PII Data button.
-You will see the API response as well as the Reveal Elements section along with the Reveal PCI Data button appear on the page.
+You will see the API response as well as the Reveal Elements section along with the Reveal PII Data button appear on the page.

-4. Scroll down to the bottom of the page and click on Reveal PCI Data to view detokenized data.
+4. Scroll down to the bottom of the page and click on Reveal PII Data to view detokenized data.